Extraction of the color dipole amplitude with physics-informed neural networks: Introduction

-In this Letter, we resolve this tension by introducing a Physics-Informed Neural Network (PINN) framework that incorporates the rigorous momentum-space BK evolution dynamics directly into the learning process.
+In this work, we resolve this tension by introducing a Physics-Informed Neural Network (PINN) framework that incorporates the PDE-constrained momentum-space BK evolution dynamics directly into the learning process.
 Unlike traditional fitting methods, our approach employs a ``Teacher-Student" strategy (inspired by \cite{liu2025automatic}) where the BK equation constrains the solution manifold while the network refines the amplitude against inclusive HERA $F_2$ data \cite{H1:2009pze,H1:2013ktq}.
 Crucially, we demonstrate that this amplitude—without any parameter retuning or geometric rescaling—successfully predicts the differential cross-sections of exclusive $J/\psi$ photoproduction \cite{ZEUS:2004yeh,H1:2005dtp}.
-This zero-parameter prediction provides compelling evidence for the universality of the gluon saturation scale and establishes PINNs as a powerful paradigm for bridging perturbative evolution and non-perturbative hadronic structure.
+This prediction, without additional tuning of the dipole amplitude, provides compelling evidence for the process-independence of the gluon saturation scale and establishes PINNs as a powerful paradigm for bridging perturbative evolution and non-perturbative hadronic structure.

-\paragraph{Methodology and Emergent Dynamics.---} The evolution of the color dipole amplitude $N(k, Y)$ is governed by the BK equation \cite{Balitsky:1995ub,Kovchegov:1999ua,Kovchegov:1999yj}, a non-linear renormalization group equation describing the competition between gluon bremsstrahlung and recombination.
-In the diffusion approximation, this integro-differential equation reduces to a reaction-diffusion PDE: $\partial_Y N = \bar{\alpha}_s ( A_0 N - A_1 \partial_L N + A_2 \partial_L^2 N - N^2 )$, where $L = \ln(k^2/\Lambda_{\text{QCD}}^2)$ and the quadratic term enforces the unitarity limit (saturation) \cite{Munier:2003vc}.
-Instead of relying on rigid parametric ansatzes common in phenomenology, we treat the determination of $N$ as a PDE-constrained optimization problem via a fully connected PINN (See Fig. \ref{fig:workflow}).
-We employ a ``Teacher-Student'' training strategy: the total loss $\mathcal{L} = \lambda_1 \mathcal{L}_{\text{BK}} + \lambda_2 \mathcal{L}_{F_2} + \lambda_3 \mathcal{L}_{\text{Bound}}$ simultaneously enforces the rigorous scattering kinetics dictated by the BK equation (the Teacher) and anchors the solution to the physical manifold observed by HERA (the Student).
-This approach allows the network to approximate the dipole amplitude as a universal function approximator, free from ad-hoc model biases.

-To bridge the theoretical amplitude with inclusive DIS measurements, we establish a direct link to the structure function $F_2(x, Q^2)$ strictly within momentum space, thereby bypassing the numerical instabilities associated with Fourier-Bessel transforms.
-Assuming the proton behaves as a homogeneous ``black disk'' within an effective radius $R_p$ (integrated impact parameter dependence) \cite{Wang:2022jwh,Wang:2023poi}, the structure function is computed via the momentum-space convolution:

-where $\tilde{\Psi}_{\gamma^*}$ denotes the photon wavefunctions (see Appendix).
-The normalization $R_p$ is the sole geometric parameter determined by the inclusive fit.
-As shown in Fig.~\ref{fig:amplitude}, the trained PINN solution spontaneously exhibits geometric scaling \cite{Munier:2003vc}---the saturation wavefront propagates towards higher transverse momenta as rapidity increases.
-It is imperative to emphasize that this scaling behavior was not imposed as an external constraint but emerged naturally from the interplay between the linear growth and non-linear damping terms in the BK equation learned by the network, validating the physical consistency of our framework.